-- We were having the time of our lives and would continue to enjoy that lucky streak. - Why it's correct: The subject "we" is the same in the independent clauses "We were having the time of our lives" and "we would continue to enjoy that lucky streak," so the comma and second "we" are omitted to make a compound predicate joining the verbs "were having" and "would continue" with the coordinating conjunction "and."
+We were having the time of our lives and would continue to enjoy that lucky streak.

+Why it's correct: The subject "we" is the same in the independent clauses "We were having the time of our lives" and "we would continue to enjoy that lucky streak," so the comma and second "we" are omitted to make a compound predicate joining the verbs "were having" and "would continue" with the coordinating conjunction "and."

-- They won the battle but lost the war. - Why it's correct: The subject "They" is the same in the independent clauses "They won the battle" and "they lost the war," so the comma and second "they" are omitted to make compound predicate joining the verbs "won" and "lost" with the coordinating conjunction "but."
+They won the battle but lost the war.

+Why it's correct: The subject "They" is the same in the independent clauses "They won the battle" and "they lost the war," so the comma and second "they" are omitted to make compound predicate joining the verbs "won" and "lost" with the coordinating conjunction "but."

-Look for run-on sentences (see §5.2.1.2), which are sentences that omit a comma before the coordinating conjunction joining two independent clauses.
+Look for run-on sentences (see §5.2.1.2 above), which are sentences that omit a comma before the coordinating conjunction joining two independent clauses.
 Keep an eye out for the seven coordinating conjunctions for, and, nor, but, or, yet, and so (see Table 4.3.2a and use the mnemonic acronym fanboys to remember them).
 Simply add a comma before the conjunction if the independent clause on either side of the conjunction could stand on its own as a sentence because it has a subject and predicate (see §4.3.1 for more on sentence structure).

-Incorrect: We were losing money with each acquisition but our long-term plan was total market dominance.
-Incorrect: We were losing money with each acquisition but, our long-term plan was total market dominance.
-The fix: We were losing money with each acquisition, but our long-term plan was total market dominance.
+We were losing money with each acquisition but our long-term plan was total market dominance.

+We were losing money with each acquisition but, our long-term plan was total market dominance.

+We were losing money with each acquisition, but our long-term plan was total market dominance.
 In the example above, the coordinating conjunction "but" joins the two independent clauses beginning with the subjects "We" and "Our long-term plan."
 Omitting the comma in the first example makes the sentence a run-on.
-Misplacing the comma after the conjunction.
+Misplacing the comma after the conjunction in the second miscues the reader to pause after, rather than before, the conjunction.
 The easy fix is just to add the comma or move it so it goes before the conjunction.
-Return to Quick Rules: Commas Return to the Complete List of Punctuation Covered in this Chapter Section